sethvs/sthVault/docs/en-us/Set-sthVaultProperty.md

 # Set-sthVaultProperty

 ## SYNOPSIS
-Adds the new properties or changes values of the existing properties in the vault.
+Adds new properties or changes values of the existing properties in the vault.

 ## SYNTAX